 Since the capacitor’s positive and negative terminals are directly connected to the terminals of your amplifiers, it actually acts as a buffer for the headlights—not for the amplifiers!

-Remember: The accessories (i.e. headlights) and the current output by the alternator are behind the “voltage wall” of the capacitor.
-The current generated by the alternator is directly available and pulled by the car’s accessories due to the path of least resistance and the buffering action of the capacitor.
-And this happens because the capacitor’s voltage drops when drained by the amplifiers.
-Since the voltage potential is higher at the alternator end, which is BEHIND the capacitor, the accessories have a more stable voltage and current supply than the amplifiers do as the capacitor is slowly charging.
-The amplifiers are directly connected to the capacitor so they will also see a corresponding drop in voltage on their terminals, whereas the headlights won’t (because they are connected to the alternator and battery).
-Therefore, less available current is supplied to the amplifiers than is demanded; again, because there is a limited amount current available in this automotive system.
+The accessories (headlights) and the current output by the alternator are behind the “voltage wall” of the capacitor.
+The current generated by the alternator is directly available and is pulled by the car’s accessories due to the path of least resistance and the buffering action of the capacitor.
+This happens because the capacitor’s voltage drops when it's drained by the amplifiers.
+Since the voltage potential is higher at the alternator end, which is behind the capacitor, the accessories have a more stable voltage and current supply than the amplifiers do as the capacitor is slowly charging.
+The amplifiers are directly connected to the capacitor, so they will also see a corresponding drop in voltage on their terminals, whereas the headlights won’t (because they are connected to the alternator and battery).
+Therefore, the capacitor will send less of a current than what the amplifiers are demanding.
+This is because there is a limited amount of current available in this automotive system.
 The voltage on the amplifiers will fluctuate with every discharge and charge of the capacitor.
-But the accessories behind the capacitor won’t see such a drastic fluctuation in voltage or current; thus reducing the flickering of headlights.
+But the accessories behind the capacitor won’t see such a drastic fluctuation in voltage or current.
+This is what is reducing the flickering of headlights.
 The capacitor is actually reducing the spikes of current demanded by the subwoofer amplifiers each time the subs hit hard.
-Hence, your audio fidelity is somewhat compromised.
+This means that your audio fidelity is somewhat compromised.

-- The capacitor’s current is very limited in duration (time), magnitude (amperes) and thus in quantity (amp-hours).
+- The capacitor’s current is very limited in duration (time), magnitude (amperes), and in quantity (amp-hours).
 It is not enough to maintain durations of extreme audio fidelity demanded by the amplifiers.

 - There is an instant drop in voltage and current to the amplifiers when the capacitor is re-charging itself.